cbrown5/cbrown5.github.io/_posts/2017-05-25-decisions-making-hacks.md

 For instance, when I surf I don't have to think about when to paddle for a wave and when to pop up onto my feet.
 I just know from having done it thousands of times.

-Some times of analysis also just flow out of my fingers into code without me thinking about it.
+Some types of analysis also just flow out of my fingers into code without me thinking about it.
 This is because I have done them so many times.

 The cost is that you have to invest extensive training into getting muscle memory.
 So it is only worthwhile doing this deliberately for decisions you think you will have to make very frequently.